darinpope/cloudbees-core-eks/README.md

 ### Select the version of CloudBees Core to install

 * `helm search cloudbees-core --versions`
   * select the value from the CHART_VERSION column.
-For example, 3.5.0 will install CloudBees Core 2.176.4.3.
+For example, 3.9.0 will install CloudBees Core 2.204.2.2.
 For the rest of this process, that will be the version that we install.

 ### Install Cloudbees Core

+If you are using EFS as your storage:

+* Edit the `cloudbees-config-efs.yml` file:
+  * change `HostName` to your domain name
+* `./install-cloudbees-core-efs.sh 3.9.0`
+  * be sure to pass the chart version from the previous step to the script
+* You should see that the pod is Running
+* You'll see the output from initialAdminPassword.
+You'll use that value when you open the url in a browser.

+If you are using EBS as your storage:

 * Edit the `cloudbees-config.yml` file:
   * change `HostName` to your domain name
-* `./install-cloudbees-core.sh 3.5.0`
+* `./install-cloudbees-core.sh 3.9.0`
   * be sure to pass the chart version from the previous step to the script
 * You should see that the pod is Running
 * You'll see the output from initialAdminPassword.
 You'll use that value when you open the url in a browser.